 With a CPA of $7.85, Education advertisers pay the least amount for the actions they receive on their ads.
-As such, it’s a smart decision for education brands to advertise their services on Facebook to connect with the relatively young audience on the platform.
+As such, it’s an intelligent decision for education brands to advertise their services on Facebook to connect with the relatively young audience on the platform.

 Other industries with a low cost per action include:

 - Apparel – $10.98

 While Facebook is a great place to connect with students, finding a car, an architect, and IT services is expensive.
 Advertisers in the Auto industry pay an average of $43.84 for every action, while those in Home Improvement and IT services pay $44.66 and $55.21, respectively.
 However, the lifetime value for new clients in these industries is very high, making the CPAs worthwhile.

 For the Technology industry, one of the reasons for the high CPA is user intent.
 Remember, Facebook is a social platform, and most people use it to connect with friends and family – not to hire for technical positions.

 To achieve a lower CPA, you need to understand your audience to ensure your ads appeal to them.
 Your ads must also communicate your unique offer clearly to encourage your target users to take action.
 Work with a growth marketing agency to improve your ad design and targeting options.